32blit/32blit-sdk/README.md

 # You Will Need

 1. Some experience writing/compiling C/C++ software
-2. `gcc` for compiling test builds
+2. `gcc` or Visual Studio for compiling test builds
 3. `gcc-arm-none-eabi` for compiling STM32 builds
 4. `cmake` and `make` for building 32blit libraries and examples
 5. A DFU upload tool, on Windows it's easiest to just use "DfuSe Demonstration" (available from [st.com](https://www.st.com/en/development-tools/stsw-stm32080.html))